knowledge-computing/mapkurator-doc/docs/install2.md

 <body>
-<p align = "justify"> Mapkurator now has its very own docker image!
+<p align = "justify"> mapkurator now has its very own docker image!
 It can be used with the <a href="https://github.com/pelagios/recogito2">Recogito</a> software by Pelagios.
 To do so, first pull the <a href="https://hub.docker.com/r/knowledgecomputing/mapkurator_recogito_2023/tags">docker image</a> with the following command -<br> </p>

 <code> docker pull knowledgecomputing/mapkurator_recogito_2023:latest </code>